-- 5.1 In the first instance the school will inform the complainant in writing that his / her behaviour is considered to be becoming unreasonable / unacceptable and, if it is not modified, action may be taken. - 5.2 If the behaviour is not modified the school may take some or all of the following actions as necessary, having regard to the nature of the complainant's behaviour and the effect of this on the school community: - a) inform the complainant in writing that his/her behaviour is now considered by the school to be unreasonable/unacceptable and, therefore, to fall under the terms of this policy; - b) inform the complainant that all meetings with a member of staff will be conducted with a second person present and that notes of meetings may be taken in the interests of all parties; - c) inform the complainant that, except in emergencies, all routine communication with the complainant to the school should be by letter only; - d) (in the case of physical, or verbal aggression) take advice from New Zealand School Trustees Association (NZSTA) and/or the School lawyer and consider warning the complainant about being banned from the school site; or proceed straight to a temporary ban; - e) consider taking advice from (NZSTA) and/or the School lawyer on pursuing a case under the Harassment Act 1997; - f) consider taking advice from (NZSTA) and/or the School lawyer about putting in place a specific procedure for dealing with complaints from the complainant, i.e. the complainant will not be able to deal directly with the Principal but only with a third person to be identified by the Board of Trustees of the school, who will investigate, determine whether or not the concern / complaint is reasonable or vexatious and then advise the Principal accordingly. - g) In the case of digital behaviour amounting to harassment the authorities may be informed Under the Harmful Digital Communications Act (HDCA). - 5.3 If a complainant's persistent complaining/harassing behaviour is modified and is then resumed at a later date within a reasonable period time, the school may resume the process identified above at an appropriate level.
-In these circumstances advice may be sought from (NZSTA) and/or the School lawyer.
+- 1. In the first instance the school will inform the complainant, in writing, that their behaviour is considered to be becoming unreasonable / unacceptable and, if it is not modified, action may be taken. - 2.
+If the behaviour is not modified the school may take some or all of the following actions as necessary, having regard to the nature of the complainant's behaviour and the effect of this on the school community: - Inform the complainant in writing that their behaviour is now considered by the school to be unreasonable/unacceptable and, therefore, to fall under the terms of this policy; - Inform the complainant that all meetings with a member of staff will be conducted with a second person present and that notes of meetings may be taken in the interests of all parties; - c.
+Inform the complainant that, except in emergencies, all routine communication with the complainant to the school should be by letter only; - d.
+(In the case of physical, or verbal aggression) take advice from NZSTA or School's own lawyer and consider warning the complainant about being banned from the school site; or proceed straight to a temporary ban; - e.
+Consider taking advice from the NZSTA / School Lawyer about putting in place a specific procedure for dealing with complaints from the complainant, i.e. the complainant will not be able to deal directly with the Principal but only with a third person to be identified by the Board of Trustees, who will investigate, determine whether or not the concern / complaint is reasonable or vexatious and then advise the Principal accordingly. - 3.
+If a complainant's persistent complaining/harassing behaviour is modified and is then resumed at a later date within a reasonable period of time, the school may resume the process identified above at an appropriate level.
+In these circumstances advice may be sought from the NZSTA / School Lawyer.

-6. Review
+Review

-6.1 The School will review as appropriate, and at a minimum once in a school year, any sanctions applied in the context of this guidance.
+The School will review as appropriate, and at a minimum once in a school year, any sanctions applied in the context of this guidance.